rahuman23/NPEF-Elite-/index.rst

 +++++++++++++

 - Take note of the *Passwords* being used.
-- Log into your virtual desktops (connection info below)
+- Login to the Prism Central with the IP address provided by instructor.

 Environment Details
 +++++++++++++++++++

-Nutanix Workshops are intended to be run in the Nutanix Hosted POC environment.
+Nutanix Workshops are intended to be run in the Nutanix Hosted POC or in a demo cluster provided by the facilitator.

 Your cluster will be provisioned with all necessary images, networks, and VMs required to complete the exercises.

+You will be provided with the necessary file server that has the images that could not be found in the cluster.

 Networking
 ..........